bobcozzi/db2json/jsondocs.md

 ```

 ---
-The example `db2json.html` file and its related js (javascript) illustrates how to handle these error results in code.
+The example `db2json.html` file and its related JavaScript files illustrate how to handle these error responses in code.

 ## Notes for Developers